1. What is a Struck Off Company?

 - Attend a hearing, if required, to present the case for restoring the company.
 This may involve answering questions about the company’s current status and the steps that have been taken to address any outstanding issues.

-In such cases, it might be necessary to dissolve the company and start a new business.
+- In some cases, if the company cannot be restored, it may be necessary to dissolve the company and start a new business.

 5. What should a director of a struck off company do?